 In 2016 Mandy was awarded the best submission in the stream of impacts at the Australasian Ethics Network Conference and in 2019 and has presented further research findings at the Social Impact Festival and the Australasian Research Management Society Conference.
 Mandy’s research has wide application and engagement across disciplines such as community practice psychology, social science, policy and other areas which require the application of an Indigenous lens.

+Further, Mandy is a twice recipient of the Curtin University Vice-Chancellor’s Excellence Award in the categories of Leadership and Reconciliation.
 Mandy is passionate about changing the narrative for Aboriginal and Torres Strait Islander people through the destruction of oppressive systems and structures.